 We are very delighted that you have shown interest in our enterprise.
 Data protection is of a particularly high priority for the management of the M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG.
+SCHUPP Industriekeramik GmbH.
 The use of the Internet pages of the M.E.
-SCHUPP Industriekeramik GmbH & Co.
-KG is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+SCHUPP Industriekeramik GmbH is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 In this data protection declaration, we use, inter alia, the following terms:

 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 b) Data subject